INT_MAX and INT_MIN in C/C++ and Applications

-Most of the times, in competitive programming, there is a need to assign the variable, the maximum or minimum value that data type can hold, but remembering such a large and precise number comes out to be a difficult job.
-Therefore, C++ has certain macros to represent these numbers, so that these can be directly assigned to the variable without actually typing the whole number.
+Most of the time, in competitive programming, there is a need to assign the variable, the maximum or minimum value that data type can hold, but remembering such a large and precise number comes out to be a difficult job.
+Therefore, C/C++ has certain macros to represent these numbers, so that these can be directly assigned to the variable without actually typing the whole number.

-Values of INT_MAX and INT_MIN may vary from compiler to compiler.
+Note: Values of INT_MAX and INT_MIN may vary from compiler to compiler.
 Following are typical values in a compiler where integers are stored using 32 bits.
-Value of INT_MAX is +2147483647.
-Value of INT_MIN is -2147483648.

 Similarly, we can check for overflow while subtracting 2 numbers using INT_MIN.